 In short, a realtor might lie about having multiple offers.
 They can exaggerate their interest level in a property to drive the price up.
 The goal is to close the deal as quickly as possible.

 But doing so isn’t exactly an ethical practice.
 Here’s what you need to know about the legal ramifications for the realtors if they lie.

 We will discuss any regulations they must operate under in New York City.
 We’ll also include valuable tips and tricks to help you if a realtor lies about multiple offers.

 A realtor would lie about having multiple offers on a property to help get the sale done quickly.
 The real estate agent may tell a potential buyer a variety of things to get them to make an offer ASAP.

-Another reason for realtors to lie on a property is to get a higher bid out of buyers, which will earn realtors a higher commission.
+Another reason realtors lie on a property is to get a higher bid out of buyers, earning realtors a higher commission.
 The real estate agent’s main advantage is that the seller will accept a higher offer.

 Essentially lying about multiple offers is an attempt to get the sale done and put money in the realtor’s pocket.
 However, the realtor is not automatically lying when they tell you multiple offers are on a property.

 Sometimes it is accurate.
 After all, NYC real estate is highly desirable, and you would be best if you used common sense.
 For example, you attended a packed open house.
 Well, multiple buyers will likely make offers.

 But let’s assume the open house was mostly empty.
 If the realtor claims they’ve had multiple offers in the past few days, they may lie to you.
 Or, at the very least, they are embellishing the truth.